 The resources are great for revision, homework, or in-class activities.

-I’m always open to queries and constructive feedback so as to improve the resources for you, and to hopefully help me become a better teacher and resource creator.
+I’m always open to queries and constructive feedback to improve the resources for you and hopefully help me become a better teacher and resource creator.